 - 1. Isolate the child immediately from other children in a room or area segregated for that purpose. - 2.
-Inform the parent or guardian as soon as possible about the illness and request him or her to pick up the child. - 3.
+Inform the parent or guardian as soon as possible about the illness and request that they pick up the child. - 3.
 Report each case of suspected communicable disease the same day by telephone to the local health authority, or as soon as possible thereafter if no contact can be made the same day.

+In the event of any medical emergency posing a serious threat to life or health, School staff shall call the local emergency medical service provider.
 In the event that the parent cannot be reached and in the judgment of the Head of Schools and/or designee in charge immediate medical attention is required, the injured student may be taken directly to the hospital and treated by the physician on call.
 When the parent is located, they may elect to continue the treatment or make other arrangements.